-Another typology comes from Stansbury at the Global Infrastructure
+Another typology comes from Stansbury at the Global Infrastructure Anti-Corruption centre (GIACC).

-Anti-Corruption centre (GIACC).[add-snippet shortname="step-3-overview"]

 2.2 PROJECT-LEVEL GUIDANCE

 There is a great deal of guidance available to both governments and to companies for controlling construction corruption at the project level.
 The most focused resource is the Global Infrastructure Anti-Corruption Centre (GIACC) (See Section 4).
 Most commercial consultancies also provide guidance.
 Here are two examples: